 As I tried to grasp what I could not yet see, I thought back to Smithson's retrospective indoors and to the system builder behind it all.
 When the great outdoors first entered the art gallery, as with Merrill Wagner in fencing and stone, he had already supplied the theoretical justification for an entire generation.
 Many of his fellow artists almost surely distrusted the compliment.
 Consider as a contrast another artist associated with earthworks, Walter de Maria and his New York Earth Room.

 One could call them a study in opposites.
-The Californian, de Maria, landed in New York, started his own gallery, and exhibited in "Primary Structures," the legendary 1966 show that put both Frank Stella and Minimalism on the map—although Frank Stella had already had six years of stunning work and an appearance at MoMA.
+The Californian, de Maria, landed in New York, started his own gallery, and exhibited in "Primary Structures," the legendary 1966 show that helped put both Frank Stella and Minimalism on the map—although Frank Stella had already had six years of stunning work and an appearance at MoMA.
 Smithson, from northern New Jersey, had his own primary structures, but he seemed to work everywhere and nowhere as well, a paradox dear to his own view of the landscape.
 He offered a guided tour of the swamps, while Holt trudged after him, recording on film the barely changing scenery and her own shadow.
 He buried that woodshed in twenty truckloads of earth, and he planned project after project, using dump trucks and steam shovels to deliver everything from mud flows to his most memorable achievement, Spiral Jetty.
 In contrast, de Maria has only scorn for easterners who fly out west for the week and tell America how to configure itself.